Current laboratory interests and projects

 Diversity, Equity, & Inclusion

-Our group is committed to DE&I and recognize there is much work to be done within the scientific community.
+Our group is committed to DE&I and recognizes there is much work to be done within the scientific community.
 We celebrate all diversity and are committed to creating a safe, welcoming, and inclusive environment in our team for all people, no matter their race, color, religion, gender identity, sexual identity, national origin, ancestry, citizenship, age, or disability.

 Join our team!